Volunteer tourism, or “voluntourism” is one of the fastest-growing trends in travel today.

-Many people are realizing the enormous potential to effect very real and positive change in the world through volunteer travel.
-One of the great things about volunteer vacations is having a chance to get to know the people in the country you re visiting and learn about their lives.
+Many people are realizing the enormous potential to affect very real and positive change in the world through volunteer travel.
+One of the great things about volunteer vacations is having a chance to get to know the people in the country you are visiting and learning about their lives.

-I would encourage every one to volunteer travel, it can be as simple as bring down school supplies or donating time towards a community project.
+I would encourage everyone to volunteer travel, it can be as simple as bringing down school supplies or donating time towards a community project.

-Find an incredible volunteer project on Ambergris Caye or Belize.
-Here are a few good Organizations I have blogged over the years.
+Find an incredible volunteer project anywhere in Belize.
+Here are a few good organizations I have blogged over the years.
 These groups can always use help be it in person or bringing down wish list items that will help them operate.

 After a day of volunteering in the community, there is nothing like a sunset cruise with breathtaking views of the island as you sail along the reef.
 Watch as the sun sets on the waters behind Ambergris Caye, and again the photo opportunities of beautiful Belize are almost endless.

-The two pictures below are from 2 of our recent volunteer groups.
-Sperro to the left came and helped is do a large island wide food drive to support our local food bank.
+The two pictures below are from 2 volunteer groups.
+Sperro to the left came and helped to do a large island-wide food drive to support our local food bank.
 The group on the right came from Florida to do an assessment of San Mateo neighborhood.
 It is an area lacking in proper infrastructure and needs help.